Hjorthmedh/RGCmorphology/ms/intro.md

 lateral geniculate nucleus, zona incerta, ventral lateral geniculate nucleus and the superior colliculus [@Rivlin-Etzion2011-ji].

-Given that our method does not rely on VAChT band information, which is specific to the retina, our technique should be applicable to use on neurons from other structures of the brain also.
-In a first instance **planear ?** cells, but easy to add volume based features also.
+**Highlight this as key aspect:** Given that our method does not rely on VAChT band information, which is specific to the retina, our technique should be applicable to use on other neurons; most of the measures are planar, but the framework allows us to extend to volumetric features of neuron.

 In summary, we have developed a classifier that can predict the type of a RGC using morphological features.
 Our method does not require